Adlinke/technical-documentation/docs/Accessing Akeyless/access-paths/access-api.md

 metadata:
   robots: index
 ---
 API access enables programmatic interaction with Akeyless.
-All core Akeyless functionality is exposed through a RESTful API, making API access the foundation for automation, integrations, and higher-level tools.
+All core Akeyless functionality is exposed through a <Glossary>RESTful</Glossary>  API, making API access the foundation for automation, integrations, and higher-level tools.

 API access is stateless and designed for machine-to-machine communication